-- Expectations about what is "normal" vary according to stage of development. - Symptoms for disorders may vary according to age and stage of development. - The capacity to understand the problem and to participate in decision-making for treatment evolves with age. - It will be necessary to adapt your language to the developmental stage. - When talking to adults, never forget that the child is in the room!
-Be conscious of the child's level of understanding. - Allow opportunities for the child to express concerns in private and, if possible, express themselves in front of the carer.
+- Expectations about what is "normal" vary according to stage of development. • Symptoms for disorders may vary according to a conduct or of development - to age and stage of development.
+The capacity to understand the problem and to participate in decision-making for treatment - evolves with age. - It will be necessary to adapt your language to the developmental stage. - When talking to adults, never forget that the child is in the room!
+Be conscious of the child's level of understanding. - child's level of understanding.
+Allow opportunities for the child to express - concerns in private and, if possible, express themselves in front of the carer.